Exabyte-io/documentation/docs/software-directory/overview.md

 <!-- TODO by GM: add link to exabyte-ml in the directory and version 0.1.0 -->

 We have a proof-of-concept support for machine learning through [Exabyte-ML](machine-learning/exabyte/overview.md).
+This application is accessible via the [subworkflow editor interface](../workflow-designer/subworkflow-editor/overview.md) only.

 ## Analysis Tools